 Where does the Festival take place?

-The Words on the Waves Writers Festival events (12 and 13 June 2021) will take place at the Ocean Beach Surf Life Saving Club.
-It is located at 176 The Esplanade, Umina Beach.
-There is a large free car park adjacent.
-With a panoramic beach view, this is a Festival venue that is hard to beat!
+The Words on the Waves Writers Festival main program events (4 and 5 June 2022) will take place at the Umina Beach Surf Life Saving Club (509 Ocean Beach Rd, Umina Beach) and the Ocean Beach Surf Life Saving Club (176 The Esplanade, Umina Beach).
+There are large free car parks adjacent to both venues.
+With both boasting a panoramic beach view, these Festival venues are hard to beat!

-Select events will also take place at Naughty Noodle Fun Haus, 5 Broken Bay Rd, Ettalong; and Umina Beach Public School Hall.
+Select events will also take place at Naughty Noodle Fun Haus, 5 Broken Bay Rd, Ettalong; and Umina Beach Public School Hall, and more to be announced.

 Are there any free events at the Festival?